 We continue to accept public record requests.

 March 25 update – In response to Covid-19 public heath guidance and social distancing measures, the Governor has signed a proclamation that temporarily suspends the 5-day response requirement of the Public Records Act (PRA).
 The proclamation also temporarily suspends the PRA requirement that agency offices must be open for public inspection and copying of public records for a minimum of 30 hours per week.

 Ecology will not provide the ability for the public to conduct PRA business at an agency office, such as in-person inspection of records or in-person submission of PRA requests.
-These suspensions are in effect until midnight April 23, 2020.
-See Governor’s Proclamation 20-28 .
+These suspensions are in effect until the termination of the COVID-19 State of Emergency or May 31, 2020, whichever occurs first.
+See Governor’s Proclamation 20-28.1.